wloocc/wloocc-website/content/posts/w24/reel-rock-social.md

 title = "Reel Rock + Social"
 date = 2024-02-22
 tags = ["events", "w24"]
+summary = "Join us for a movie night at Princess Cinemas and dinner at Kinton Ramen!"
 +++

 Get ready for a movie night with UWCC as we watch Reel Rock 18 at Princess Cinemas on March 7th, 7 pm showtime.